An ode to Arsenal-era Santi Cazorla, master of three different roles

 What if he hadn’t been plagued by what Arsene Wenger described as the worst injury he’d ever seen?

-Judging by how good he’s looked at Villareal since finally recovering, it’s fair to say he’d probably still be Arsenal’s best player today, continuing to run the show week in week out.
+Judging by how good he was at Villarreal after finally recovering, it’s fair to say he could and probably would have remained Arsenal’s best player for many more years, continuing to run the show week in week out.

 Instead, he’s remembered as a fan favourite who had no weak foot, was lethal from a set-piece and was just a really lovely bloke.